Two-Guys-and-a-Gal/NLP-Project/README.md

 - [x] README file - provides an overview of the project and steps for project reproduction
 - [x] Draft Jupyter Notebook - provides all steps taken to produce the project
 - [x] wrangle.py - provides reproducible code to automate acquiring, preparing, and splitting the data
-- [x] Report Jupyter Notebook - provides final presentation-ready wrangle and exploration
+- [x] Report Jupyter Notebook - provides final presentation-ready wrangle, exploration, modeling, and summary
-- [x] Slide Deck - includes 2 visualizations and an executive summary with recommendations and rationale
+- [x] 2-5 Slide Slide Deck - includes 2 visualizations and an executive summary with recommendations and next steps
-- [x] 5-minute presentation to stakeholders

 ## II.
 PROJECT DATA CONTEXT